 Oil circulates just above the valve to lubricate the camshafts, and this excess oil needs to be prevented from entering the combustion chamber.
 This is one job of the valve guide seal.
 The guide seal also guides the valve into the valve seat in the cylinder head to keep the valve stems in proper alignment.

-Top 7 Bad Valve Guide Seals Symptoms
+Common Bad Valve Guide Seals Symptoms

 If you have bad valve guide seals, you will probably notice several things, most of which are related to exhaust.
 It’s important to understand the symptoms so you can take proper action after you come across them.
 Here are some of the most common signs of faulty valve guide seals.

-1) Lots of Exhaust Smoke
+1) Blue Exhaust Smoke

 2) Excessive Oil Use